- When considering expansion to another region, a business must carefully consider the handling of the expansion.

 Toyah Miller, a University of Texas at Dallas associate professor of organizations, strategy and international management at the Naveen Jindal School of Management, spoke with Business News Daily to shed light on the regional approach and talk about the contexts in which it should be deployed and how it works.

 Miller studied nearly 700 Japanese multinational companies and found that the pursuit of a regional strategy often depends on what she called "regional institutional complexity."
-[See Related Story: Tips for Taking Your E-Commerce Business Global]
+[See related story: Tips for Taking Your E-Commerce Business Global]

 "Regional institutional complexity is the number of countries [in a region] and the diversity," Miller said.
 "Not just demographic diversity, but aspects of cultural and institutional diversity; so we include the economic environment, the political environment and the regulatory environment within the region."

 Her findings suggest that a regional strategy benefits expanding companies when institutional diversity in a region is neither homogenous nor extremely diversified.
-Instead, companies benefit from a regional strategy most when there is a happy medium; when companies can apply the lessons that they have learned from their country of origin to a new region, adapt them accordingly and then expand throughout the region as a whole.
+Instead, companies benefit from a regional strategy most when there is a happy medium; when companies can apply the lessons they have learned from their country of origin to a new region, adopt them accordingly and then expand throughout the region as a whole.